tufan-io/error-deets/docs/DevTools.md

 1. [git](https://git-scm.com/downloads)
 2. [node.js](https://nodejs.org/) (preferrably via [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows))
 3. [perl](https://www.perl.org/get.html) (to run [cloc](https://www.npmjs.com/package/cloc))
-4. `npm i npm-check -g`
+4. `npm i npm-check -g` (to selectively update dependencies)
-5. `npm i sort-package-json -g`
+5. `npm i git-cz -g` (to help create correctly formatted commit messages)

 ## DX & minimizing tech-debt

 This package take an opinioned view on the Developer-Experience with an eye towards minimizing tech-debt.
 There are four operations that will be part of a developer experience:

-- `npm build`: cleans, lints, builds and tests with coverage metrics.
+- `npm build`: cleans, lints, builds and tests with coverage metrics
 - `git cz`: formats commit message to ease generation of Changelogs
-- `git push`: a pre-push hook runs coverage-check, checks packages for updates and unpatched vulnerabilities
+- `git push`: a pre-push hook runs coverage-check, checks for vulnerabilities in dependencies
+- `npm-check -u`: allows user to select among modules to update

 The process is meant to serve as an early-warning mechanism to catch issues that will cause potentially expensive mishaps or re-work later in the project life-cycle.